 Sustainable Finance Disclosure Regulation (SFDR)

-- Our investment offers are based on the standards for sustainable investments of the United Nations (including PRI) and the sustainability standards of the European Union.
-If required, we agree on further detailed individual criteria at the level of the individual investment.
-In order to guarantee our sustainability standards, the LHI Group has established suitable processes to take the aforementioned standards into account in advance of the structuring and management of investment offers.
-We proceed in the same way for our services regarding bonds.
+The investment offers of KVG and CapMan are based on the standards for sustainable investments of the United Nations (including PRI) and the sustainability standards of the European Union.
+In addition, formulated individual criteria are agreed at the individual investment level where required.
+In order to guarantee their sustainability standards, KVG and CapMan have established suitable processes to take the aforementioned standards into account in advance of the structuring and management of investment offers.
+An analogous procedure is used for investment services.

 Each specific investment project is discussed in detail, individually evaluated and decided upon in a management meeting.
 The sustainability risk profile of both KVG and CapMan is therefore significantly influenced by the management.
 The management receives professional support from the risk management on the topic of sustainability risks.
 This ensures compliance with the requirements related to sustainability risks.

 Simultaneously with the implementation of the technical regulatory standards for the EU Disclosure Regulation, KVG and CapMan are establishing a monitoring and reporting system in order to be able to quantify and disclose the sustainability impacts in the future.
 For investment products in accordance with Art.
 8 and Art.
 9 of the EU Disclosure Regulation, this will verify compliance with the forecast sustainability aspects and targets.

 Article 5 - Transparency of remuneration policies to the integration of sustainability risks

 The variable remuneration of the LHI Group's management depends in part on long-term success.
 KVG and CapMan play a significant role in this.
 Therefore, the avoidance of sustainability risks is a decisive factor for the assessment of variable remuneration at management level.
 The management receives its performance-related remuneration in instalments.
 Retained portions remain in the company for several years.
 These are only paid out if positive results are consistently achieved during the retention period.